CompleteUnityDeveloper2/6_Zombie_Runner/README.md

 **In this video (objectives)...**

-1. Discussion of game overview screen and core features.
+1. Discussion of the game overview screen and core features.
 2. Reminder that we're using Unity 2019.1.

 **After watching (learning outcomes)...**